-Vinyl Waterbed & Air Mattress Repair Kit: it is fairly cheap, being a little over ten dollars and it contains a tube of professional quality glue and about 21 square inches of vinyl for patching the mattress.
+Vinyl Waterbed & Air Mattress Repair Kit: it is fairly cheap, a peg over ten dollars and it contains a tube of professional quality glue and about 21 square inches of vinyl for patching the mattress.
 The instructions are simple: find the leak, cut a piece of the vinyl that comes in the kit and glue it on the mattress to stop the air leaving the mattress.
 However, does this kit work on the part of your mattress that has textile material?
 Some users say yes, others say no. It’s mostly hit and miss in this case.
 Also, the glue doesn’t seem to perform as well for all the buyers, some choosing common house glue over the one from the kit.

 No Heat!
-Liquid Leather & Vinyl Repair K: no heat kits are all the rage right now on the market of air mattress repairs, because the less heat you use around a vinyl – covered object, the less likely it is to melt or deform easily.
+Liquid Leather & air mattress repair and patch kit: no heat kits are all the rage right now on the market of air mattress repairs, because the less heat you use around a vinyl – covered object, the less likely it is to melt or deform easily.
 However, the heat should be substituted with an excellent adhesive, preferably one that works fairly fast and that holds two pieces of vinyl together rather well.
 Unfortunately, this kit doesn’t do that.
 The adhesive is really weak and the patches that it comes with are too small for them to be truly useful.
 On the plus side, you can pick and choose from a lot of colors of patches, which is always a good thing.
 Of course, if you need to fix a tear that is bigger than a couple of inches, you should consider ordering more than one patch, even if it’s in the color you need.

 Tear – Aid Repair 3 inch x 5 foot Patch Kit: one of the newer kits on the market, this version of the classical Tear – Aid kit is leaps and bounds ahead of the old one.
 It works faster, has one of the strongest glues on sale today and the patches are of extraordinary quality.
 Also, they are transparent, unlike other patches out there, which can ruin the aspect of an air mattress.
 Very thin, but durable and solid, the Tear – Aid Repair patches are made of a special kind of vinyl, one that doesn’t come apart at the seams when exposed to heat, doesn’t deteriorate when it comes in contact with UV light and doesn’t tear under pressure.
 However, it doesn’t come with larger patches than the standard ones.

-Sevylor Repair Patch: very simple to use and rather cheap, being a little over ten dollars, this repair kit is very popular for its quick – and – easy solutions to urgent problems.
+Sevylor airbed Repair Patch: very simple to use and rather cheap, being a little over ten dollars, this repair kit is very popular for its quick – and – easy solutions to urgent problems.
 It comes with three patches of a standard dimension, which are coated on one side with a pressure triggered – adhesive.
 The patches are transparent, they go on really fast and the adhesive tries to a perfectly smooth finish in a couple of minutes.
 The area needs to be cleaned with some sanitary alcohol or with a mild soap, but that is not uncommon when repairing a vinyl mattress.
 However, the patches are rather small, being only about three inches over three inches and the glue tends to dry if exposed to sudden changes in temperature.